It’s picnic time, if the weather holds…

 The easiest picnic food is eaten with the fingers – sandwiches, containers of nuts or olives on which to graze, little nibbles we skewer with a toothpick.
 We want picnic food to be able to hold well even in the heat, be easy to transport, and to be delicious!

 But there are lots of salads and other dishes that hold up well in a picnic basket, and bringing along some flatware and little plates is no effort at all.
 Some of our favorites are tortellini salad with pesto, a vinaigrette-based potato salad, and tofu with a variety of dressings.

 Three-Bean Salad: humble, cheap, easy, nutritious.
 Boring?

 When I was growing up, one of my mother’s quick salad recipes was the humble three-bean salad.
 It was cheap, easy, nutritious, and never one of my personal favorites.
 I thought it was boring.

 Her recipe was the classic one used by so many cooks of the day: a can of wax beans, a can of green beans, and a can of kidney beans.
-To this she added a little onion, a little celery, and an oil and vinegar dressing.
-In the summer, she would substitute the gallons of fresh beans in the garden or the canned, and the summer version was tasty.
+To this she added a little onion, a little celery, a little sugar, and an oil and vinegar dressing.
+In the summer, she would substitute the gallons of fresh beans in the garden for the canned, and the summer version was tasty.

 Fresh is best